 If you would like to try a traditional Zagrebački štrukli, go to La Štruk (located in the Skalinska Street) or hotel Esplanade near the main Railway station.

-Zagreb offers a variety of accommodation suitable for every budget: hotels, hip and cool hostels, and apartment rentals.
-Many of them are situated in a center of the city so the sightseeing is easy.
+Zagreb offers a variety of accommodation suitable for every budget: hotels, hip, and cool hostels, and apartment rentals.
+Many of them are situated in the center of the city so the sightseeing is easy.
 Prices are cheaper than along the coast.
 Daily rental for 2 starts from 40€.
 As a general rule of thumb, hotels are cheaper during the summer than winter when they get lots of business travelers.
 Also, hotels are cheaper during the weekend than during the week (except during the Advent in Zagreb).

-You can try some of the hostels like Chill Out Hostel in Tomiceva near Funicular, Art Hotel Like in Vlaška, Hostel Chick in Pavla Hatza or private accommodation like ZIG ZAG which offers a few apartments at the different locations in the Zagreb’s center.
+You can try some of the hostels like Chill Out Hostel in Tomiceva near Funicular, Swanky Mint Hostel in Ilica, Hostel Chick in Pavla Hatza or private accommodation like IRUNDO which offers a few apartments at the different locations in the Zagreb’s center.

-If you prefer a hotel, most famous one is Esplanade which has hosted many Hollywood stars.
-Hotel Dubrovnik is situated on the main square and hotel Jaegerhorn also has unique position in the courtyard of a building on Ilica street.
+If you prefer a hotel, the most famous one is Esplanade which has hosted many Hollywood stars.
+Hotel Dubrovnik is situated in the main square and hotel Jaegerhorn also has a unique position in the courtyard of a building on Ilica street.

 Cafes and bars

 Velvet is a great little cafe bar-gallery tucked away at the corner of Tuskanova and Dezmanova Street.
-In the Downtown you will find Amelie which also offers cakes, quiche and great ice-creams.
-U dvorištu (In the Courtyard) is located ten minutes by foot from city centre in Zerjavica Street; and it serves different types of coffee, varieties of tea and all sorts of beer.
-A must visit place is also Kava Tava which is located at the beginning of Tkalciceva street and on British Square.
+In downtown, you will find Amelie which also offers cakes, quiche, and great ice-creams.
+U dvorištu (In the Courtyard) is located ten minutes by foot from the city center in Zerjavica Street; and it serves different types of coffee, varieties of tea and all sorts of beer.
+A must-visit place is also Kava Tava which is located at the beginning of Tkalciceva street and on British Square.
 You can have a coffee but also eat something sweet (American pancakes) or have a sandwich.

-Remember that even if locals invite you for the coffee it doesn’t necessary mean you will actually drink a coffee – it is the invitation for hanging out.
+Remember that even if locals invite you for the coffee it doesn’t necessarily mean you will actually drink a coffee – it is the invitation for hanging out.